History unfolds in layers at 1-54 Contemporary African Art Fair

-1-54 Contemporary African Art Fair returns to New York from 8th to 11th May, 2025, taking place at the new Halo venue at 28 Liberty Street in Lower Manhattan.
-As the only international art fair dedicated to contemporary art from Africa and its diaspora, 1-54 continues its mission to amplify African voices across three global editions—in London, Marrakech, and New York.
-This eleventh edition brings together 30 galleries from 17 countries across five continents, with 15 newcomers joining the fair for the first time.
+The 1-54 Contemporary African Art Fair returns to New York from May 8th to 11th, 2025, taking over the striking new Halo venue at 28 Liberty Street in Lower Manhattan.
+As the only international African Art Fair dedicated entirely to contemporary art from Africa and its diaspora, 1-54 stands as a vital cultural moment—both on the city’s calendar and the global stage.

 Man shall not live by bread alone, 2024